Updated July 6, 2025

 Pros:

-• It is really easy to change the blade on this cutter.
-You unscrew the nut, push on the orange guard near the lock button, and pull out the blade.
-Every rotary cutter should have this feature!!
+- Changing the blade on this cutter is very simple.
+You unscrew the nut, press the orange guard near the lock button, and pull out the blade.
+Every rotary cutter should have this feature!

-• This cutter forces your wrist into a neutral position during the entire cut.
-If you have weak wrists or problems with carpal tunnel, this might be a great cutter for you.
+- This cutter maintains your wrist in a neutral position throughout the entire cut.
+If you have weak wrists or carpal tunnel syndrome, this might be a great cutter for you.

 Cons:

-• You need to keep a firm grip on the handle once it's unlocked to keep the blade "out" during your cut.
-If you have a weak grip, this might cause you problems.
+- Keep a firm grip on the handle once it's unlocked to keep the blade in the out position during your cut.
+A weak grip might cause problems.
+There's a lock, but see my first point for its effectiveness.

 Fiskars Classic Stick